The Hobbit Tolkien Fan Edit Recut

 • Eagle scene recut to remove Radagast as well as digitally erase him from one of the shots.

 • Extended Scenes Kept: Thorin has an additional piece of dialogue at the gate which mirrors the book and we also get another line from Gandalf.
-At the start of the battle, we see more of the Dwarf army and Thranduil/Dain fighting, which aids in maintaining the pacing of the battle to account for all the intolerable action I have cut.
+At the start of the battle, we see more of the Dwarf army and Thranduil/Dáin fighting, which aids in maintaining the pacing of the battle to account for all the intolerable action I have cut.
 After Thorin's final charge, we also see some extended clips of the Company fighting Orcs during the rescored "Misty Mountains" montage, and then a few more extended seconds of Beorn fighting at the end.

 18-19.
 The Return Journey / The Last Stage

 • Thranduil’s conclusion is a repurposed and recut scene from earlier in the movie, previously highlighting his motivations to retreat, but now being used as a scene where he reflects on the casualties of war.
+This is impactful because his fellow Elves would have lived forever if it were not for the battle, perhaps it was not worth it.
+Thranduil is an intentional mirror to Thorin, both prideful kings who conflict with others, suffered greatly, and grew in the end.

 • Restructured dialogue in the Bilbo and Gandalf departure scene to reflect the dialogue in the book almost one-to-one.
 Additionally, this means Gandalf does not mention the ring because he still has no idea Bilbo has it (even if he is suspicious), we see him discover the ring in The Fellowship of the Ring.